-- 1) Confidentiality of Alcohol and Drug Abuse Patient Records.
-Contractor agrees to comply with all confidentiality requirements set forth in Title 42 Code of Federal Regulations, Chapter I, Subchapter A, Part 2.
-Contractor is aware that criminal penalties may be imposed for a violation of these confidentiality requirements. - Disclaimer.
-The Department makes no warranty or representation that compliance by Contractor with this Exhibit F, HIPAA or the HIPAA regulations will be adequate or satisfactory for Contractor's own purposes or that any information in Contractor's possession or control, or transmitted or received by Contractor, is or will be secure from unauthorized use or disclosure.
-Contractor is solely responsible for all decisions made by Contractor regarding the safeguarding of the Department PHI, PI and PII. - all Amendment.
-The parties acknowledge that federal and state laws relating to electronic data security and privacy are rapidly evolving and that amendment of this Exhibit F may be required to provide for procedures to ensure compliance with such developments.
-The parties specifically agree to take such action as is necessary to implement the standards and requirements of HIPAA, the HITECH Act, and the HIPAA regulations, and other applicable state and Federal laws.
-Upon either party's request, the other party agrees to promptly enter into negotiations concerning an amendment to this Exhibit F embodying written assurances consistent with the standards and requirements of HIPAA, the HITECH Act, and the HIPAA regulations, and other applicable state and Federal laws.
-The Department may terminate this Agreement upon thirty (30) days written notice in the event: - Contractor does not promptly enter into negotiations to amend this Exhibit F when requested by the Department pursuant to this section; or - b) Contractor does not enter into an amendment providing assurances regarding the safeguarding of Department PHI that the Department deems is necessary to satisfy the standards and requirements of HIPAA and the HIPAA regulations. - Judicial or Administrative Proceedings.
+- A. The parties acknowledge that federal and state laws relating to electronic data security and privacy are rapidly evolving and that amendment of this Exhibit F may be required to provide for procedures to ensure compliance with such developments.
+The parties specifically agree to take such action as is necessary to implement the standards and requirements of HIPAA, the HITECH Act, and the HIPAA regulations.
+Upon either party's request, the other party agrees to promptly enter into negotiations concerning an amendment to this Exhibit F embodying written assurances consistent with the standards and requirements of HIPAA, the HITECH Act, and the HIPAA regulations.
+The Department may terminate this Agreement upon thirty (30) days written notice in the event: - Contractor does not promptly enter into negotiations to amend this Exhibit F when requested by the Department pursuant to this section; or - 2) Contractor does not enter into an amendment providing assurances regarding the safeguarding of Department PHI that the Department deems is necessary to satisfy the standards and requirements of HIPAA and the HIPAA regulations.

+3. Judicial or Administrative Proceedings

 Contractor will notify the Department if it is named as a defendant in a criminal proceeding for a violation of HIPAA or other security or privacy law.
 The Department may terminate this Agreement if Contractor is found guilty of a criminal violation of HIPAA.
 The Department may terminate this Agreement if a finding or stipulation that the Contractor has violated any standard or requirement of HIPAA, or other security or privacy laws is made in any administrative or civil proceeding in which the Contractor is a party or has been joined.
 DHCS will consider the nature and seriousness of the violation in deciding whether or not to terminate the Agreement.